matter-labs/zinc/zinc-book/src/01-design-background.md

 ## Ownership and borrowing

 Memory management is very different in R1CS circuits compared to the von Neumann architecture.
 Also, since R1CS does not imply parallel programming patterns, a lot of elements of the Rust design would be unnecessary and redundant.
 Zinc has no ownership mechanism found in Rust because all variables will be passed by value.
-The borrowing mechanism is still being designed, but probably, only immutable references will be allowed shortly.
+The borrowing mechanism is still being designed, but probably, only immutable references will be allowed in the future.

 ## Loops and recursion